iambindupriya/COVID-19-Vaccine-talk-analysis-using-NLP/README.md

 The dataset will likely need to be cleaned for the following reasons:
-Retweeting may cause some tweets to appear more than once Non-standard characters such as Emojis being present Spelling errors in tweets may throw off any NLP
+Retweeting may cause some tweets to appear more than once Non-standard characters such as Emojis being present Spelling errors in tweets may throw off any NLP.

 ## Limitation
 - Tweepy limits the amount of scraping at a time to 3200 individual tweets